Certificates for triangular equivalence and rank profiles: Introduction

 We do not use generic approaches to verified computation (where protocols check circuits with polylogarithmic depth~\cite{Goldwasser:2008:delegating} or use amortized models and homomorphic encryption~\cite{Costello:2015:gepetto}).
 Rather, we use dedicated certificates as those designed for dense~\cite{freivalds79,kns11} or sparse~\cite{dk14,jgd:2016:gammadet} exact linear algebra.
 The obtained certificates are problem-specific, but try to reduce as much as possible the overhead for the Prover, while preserving a fast verification procedure.

 We will consider an $m\times n$ matrix $A$ of rank $r$ over a field $\F$.
-The \textit{row rank profile} (resp: \textit{column rank profile}) of $A$ is the lexicographically minimal sequence of $r$ indices of independent rows (resp: columns) of $A$.
-Matrix $A$ has \textit{generic row (resp: column) rank profile} if its row (resp: column) rank profile is $(1, \dots, r)$.
-Matrix $A$ has generic rank profile if its $r$ first leading principal minors are non-zero.
-The \textit{rank profile matrix} of $A$, denoted by $\mathcal{R}_A$ is the unique $m \times n$ $\{0,1\}$-matrix with $r$ non-zero entries, of which every leading sub-matrix has the same rank as the corresponding sub-matrix of $A$.
+The \emph{row rank profile} of $A$ is the lexicographically minimal sequence of $r$ indices of independent rows of $A$.
+Matrix $A$ has \emph{generic row rank profile} if its row rank profile is $(1, \dots, r)$.
+The \emph{column rank profile} is defined similarly on the columns of $A$.
+Matrix $A$ has generic rank profile if its $r$ first leading principal minors are nonzero.
+The \textit{rank profile matrix} of $A$, denoted by $\mathcal{R}_A$ is the unique $m \times n$ $\{0,1\}$-matrix with $r$ nonzero entries, of which every leading sub-matrix has the same rank as the corresponding sub-matrix of $A$.
 It is possible to compute $\mathcal{R}_A$ with a deterministic algorithm in $\GO{mnr^{\omega-2}}$ or with a Monte-Carlo probabilistic algorithm in $(r^{\omega} + m + n + \mu(A))^{1 + o(1)}$ field operations \cite{dps16}, where $\mu(A)$ is the arithmetic cost to multiply $A$ by a vector.

 We first propose quadratic, space and verification time, non-in\-ter\-ac\-tive practical certificates for the row or column rank profile and for the rank profile matrix that are rank-sensitive.
-Previously known certificates either had additional logarithmic factors to the quadratic complexities~\cite{kns11} or are not practical~\cite{sy15}.
+Previously known certificates have additional logarithmic factors to the qua\-dra\-tic complexities: replacing matrix multiplications by qua\-dra\-tic verifications in recursive algorithms yields at least one $\log(n)$ factor~\cite{kns11}, graph-based approaches cumulate this and other logarithmic factors, at least from a compression by magical graphs and from a dichotomic search~\cite{sy15}.

 We then propose two linear space interactive certificates: one certifying that two non-singular matrices are triangular equivalent, i.e. there is a triangular change of basis from one to the other; the other one, certifying that a matrix has a generic rank profile.
 These certificates are then applied to certify the row or column rank profile, the $Q$ (permutation) and $D$ (diagonal) factors of a LDUP factorization, the determinant and the rank profile matrix.
 These certificates require, for the Verifier, between 1 and 3 applications of $A$ to a vector and a linear amount of field operations.
 They are still elimination-based for the Prover, but do not require to communicate the obtained triangular decomposition.
+For the Determinant, this new certificates require the computation of a PLUQ decomposition for the Prover, linear communication and Verifier time, with no restriction on the field size.